grandchild/AVS-File-Decoder/README.md

 ## Installation

+### GitHub

-* Clone the repository `git clone https://github.com/grandchild/AVS-File-Decoder.git`
+Clone the repository `git clone https://github.com/grandchild/AVS-File-Decoder.git`

+### Download

-* or use the '[zip download](https://github.com/grandchild/AVS-File-Decoder/archive/master.zip)' option.
+Use the '[zip download](https://github.com/grandchild/AVS-File-Decoder/archive/master.zip)' option and extract its content

+### Dependencies

 By default, JQuery and Bootstrap are loaded from a CDN.
 Using [Bower](http://bower.io/), you can install the JQuery library locally - a fallback method is already implemented in the application.
+No Bootstrap fallback as of yet.

 ## Component Checklist: